Last updated on November 9th, 2022 at 04:26 pm

 I will add that I typically view pasta as a side dish, as opposed to the main event on your dinner plate.

-Realistically, if you have an equal (sensible) serving of pasta, protein, and vegetables on your plate, you need never worry about consuming pasta while cutting.
+Realistically, if you have an equal (sensible) serving of pasta, protein, and vegetables on your plate, you need never worry about consuming pasta when trying to lose fat.

 Whether you’re looking to bulk, cut, or maintain your weight, the most important factor in nutrition is the calories you consume.